elunna/nerfhack-changelog/README.md

 * Rings of sustain ability protect legs from wounding.
 * Rings of free action offer protection from grabbing attacks (SLASH'EM).
 * Rings of conflict usually generate cursed.
-* Wearing the protection from shapechangers ring wakes up shifters when they revert to their normal shape (this also applies to Werebane, since that also confers PfSC)
+* Wearing the protection from shapechangers ring wakes up shifters when they revert to their normal shape (this also applies to Werebane, since that also confers PfSC now)
 * Lower chances of rings exploding during charging (Sporkhack).
 Rings with enchantment +3 or lower will no longer have a chance to explode when charged, and rings at -5 or lower will only explode from cursed charging

 * Amulets of magical breathing are immune to water damage